When you purchase through links on our site, we may earn a commission. Here’s how it works.

 The term blacklist is derived from a place of privilege, and the consideration that something assigned to a blacklist is “bad” and whitelist is “good.”
 This way of thinking takes us back to a master/slave origin that rightfully makes many uncomfortable at best and threatens at worst.
 For this reason, we choose to use this word selectively to allow you to find the information you are looking for while shifting the discussion to center around more neutral, safer terms like blocklist and denylist.

-First, it’s important to know if your dog falls on the blacklist.
+First, it’s important to know if your dog’s breed is on an insurance blocklist.
 Each insurance company has its own list of “bad breeds.”
 The following list is a general rule of thumb, but experts say the first four breeds are the most commonly denied.